elmansey/Infrastructure/README.md

 - Then the ansible role will fired to get the BastionHost ip automatically by ansible dynamic inventory.
 - Then the role will be applied to configre the bastionHost Ec2:
   1. Install some prerequiest backages such as `awscli` to use it to update kubeconfig file and `kubectl` to able to connect to the Cluster from it
-  2. Move Jenkins Deployment manifest files to BastionHost and then apply it by k8s ansible module to deploy jenkins in cluster in jenkins namespace
+  2. Move Jenkins Deployment manifest files to BastionHost by ansible and then apply it by k8s ansible module to deploy jenkins in cluster in jenkins namespace

 ## Build infrastructure
 ![image](https://github.com/elmansey/Infrastructure/assets/89076648/9590f163-1b07-406f-8f8f-0d61b84b2736)